KathleenDollard/docs/docs/csharp/roslyn-sdk/incremental-source-generators/performance-guidelines.md

 In the first case, if the result of the transform that uses the syntax node and the TFM is unchanged, no further work is done.
 In the second case, `file2` is output unnecessarily.

+This guideline also refers to the semantic model and elements of the semantic model.

 ## Ensure value equality

 Incremental generators compare the results of each step with previous results and uses the cached value and uses the cached value if unchanged.
 If you use reference equality the cache will always fail.
 Use records or define your own equality and `GetHashCode()` method.